 Yes.
-However, you should amend the prior year tax return first; then use the corrected prior year's tax liability to prepare the installment report, mail both amended prior year tax return and the installment report to the appropriate address listed in the tax form.
+However, you should amend the prior year tax return first; then use the corrected prior year's tax liability to file installment report on Optins.

 11. Can we file an annual tax return with negative written premiums?

 Yes.
 However, the prior year premium tax payment is not refundable.